 If you’re looking to install solar panels on your roof, a 7-kilowatt (kW) solar energy system can be the right size to significantly reduce your electricity costs.
 Want to know the best way to ensure you’re getting the right price for your solar panel installation and maximizing your long-term savings?
 Compare offers for 7 kW solar systems with the prices that have been quoted to other solar shoppers in your area.
-Find out more about the cost of a 7 kW solar system, how much electricity you can expect your 7 kW system to produce, and the smartest way to shop for solar in EnergySage’s 7 kW solar panel system guide.

-7 kW solar panel system cost: What are solar shoppers paying in your state?
+7 kW solar panel system cost: what are solar shoppers paying in your state?

 To understand the range of prices that solar shoppers are paying for 7 kW solar energy systems across the United States, we analyzed solar quotes from the EnergySage Solar Marketplace.
 On EnergySage, homeowners compare offers from solar installers to shop for the right home solar panel system at the right price.

-The prices included in the table below represent the price that homeowners pay for a 7 kW solar energy system after the 30 percent federal tax credit for solar has been deducted.
+The prices included in the table below represent the price that homeowners pay for a 7 kW solar energy system before the federal tax credit for solar has been deducted.
 In some parts of the United States, you may also be able to access solar rebates and incentives from the state government, local government, or utilities that can cut your out-of-pocket solar costs even further.
 Some states also have a market for solar renewable energy certificates (SRECs).
 If that’s the case, you can actually earn additional income by selling the SRECs your system generates.

 Even if you live in an area that does not offer additional solar incentives or rebates, reviewing offers from multiple solar companies will ensure that you get the best price for your solar panel system.
 Homeowners who compare solar offers on the EnergySage Solar Marketplace generally save 20 percent simply by reviewing multiple solar options from different companies.